 Aspirin for prevention of blood clots

-This leaflet has been written specifically about the use of this medicine in children.
-The information may differ from that provided by the manufacturer.
-Please read this leaflet carefully.
+This leaflet is for parents and carers about how to use this medicine in children.
+Our information may differ from that provided by the manufacturers, because their information usually relates to adults.
+Read this leaflet carefully.
 Keep it somewhere safe so that you can read it again.

-Your child should not take aspirin if they have ever had a reaction to aspirin or medicines known as non-steroidal anti-inflammatory drugs, used to treat inflammation.
+Your child should not take Aspirin if they have ever had a reaction to Aspirin or medicines known as non-steroidal anti-inflammatory drugs, used to treat inflammation.

-Name of drug
+Name of medicine

-Aspirin
+Aspirin (acetylsalicylic acid)

 Children who have heart or kidney problems may have an increased risk of blood clots.
 Blood clots can be dangerous if they form in the brain, lungs or heart.
 Taking aspirin regularly will help to reduce the risk of blood clots.
 (This is sometimes described as thinning the blood.)